 Here Halloween isn’t a day, but a whole month of spooky celebrations!
 Everyone in our family loves getting into the spirit with ghostly decorations, pumpkins, and plenty of sweet treats.
-But as my eldest kids enter their teen years, I realize that they may be outgrowing dressing up and trick-or-treating.
-So I set aside a few activities made for teens to celebrate Halloween the safe, fun, and spooky way!
+But as my eldest kids enter their high school year, I realize that they are outgrowing traditional dressing up and trick-or-treating.
+So, I have to find fun and age-appropriate activities for them to continue enjoying the Halloween season.
+If you are in a similar situation or just looking for new ideas, here are some Halloween activities that high school students will love.

 Visit a Haunted House or Trail